hliljegren/yapl/README.md

   `tag_custom_key` (See below).
   If you want an inner wrap for some of your display items you can wrap them in `{`and `}`.
-E.g if you have `display_items="image,{title,exerpt,readmore}"` The title, exerpt and readmore lements will be wrapped in an inner wrapper element.
-The tag and class for that element is controled via `tag_inner_wrap` and `class_inner_wrap`.
+E.g if you have `display_items="image,{title,exerpt,readmore}"` The title, exerpt and readmore elements will be wrapped in an inner wrapper element.
+The tag and class for that element is controlled via `tag_inner_wrap` and `class_inner_wrap`.
 - **author** (defaults to none) A list of the authors you want to display posts from.
 Can be either author id or author name. the list